 It doesn’t matter if you sit at a desk, stand at an assembly line, or haul heavy construction supplies, back pain is a common complaint as most people age.
 Men who do manual labor can have their backs give out or discs deteriorate, but a growing body of research shows it is just as bad to sit all day.
 Even daily habits such as sitting unevenly on a wallet, wearing improper shoes, or carrying a heavy toolbelt can cause back, hip, and feet problems.
 Ivy Rehab also has specialized treatments for sciatica, adult scoliosis, post-surgery rehab, and chronic pain.
 The most common causes of back pain include muscle strains, disc or facet joint irritation, sacroiliac dysfunction, an acute injury or long-term illness.
 The importance of good posture, proper lifting techniques, and keeping your spine healthy cannot be overstated.
 Physical therapists are highly qualified to treat back and neck pain caused by sitting or tech neck.

 Get moving and stay moving.
 Regular exercise may be uncomfortable at first, but it’s proven to be beneficial for low back pain.
 Physical therapists will work to uncover the root cause of your pain, address your symptoms, and establish personal goals.
 They can talk to you about behaviors, such as heavy lifting or repetitive bending, that could be aggravating symptoms.
-Physical therapists can give you exercises and stretches to do at home that will improve your core strength, flexibility, and increase blow flow to your joints and discs.
+Physical therapists can give you exercises and stretches to do at home that will improve your core strength, flexibility, and increase blood flow to your joints and discs.
 Some simple lifestyle changes and postural corrections can help alleviate and manage pain and are worth trying before surgery.

 Incontinence and Sexual Dysfunction

 Incontinence is an embarrassing and isolating problem for women and men.
 Most people spend years suffering in silence when it’s a common and treatable condition.
 Acute back pain can cause frequent urination for men.
 Other symptoms include pain in your groin, difficulty starting urination or emptying, and painful ejaculation.
 More severe health problems, such as multiple sclerosis or prostate cancer, can lead to incontinence or erectile dysfunction.
-Pelvic floor physical therapy can resolve a variety of pelvic disorders and bladder and bowel problems.
+Pelvic floor physical therapy can resolve a variety of pelvic disorders as well as bladder and bowel problems.
 In some cases, simple dietary and lifestyle changes – like limiting caffeinated beverages – can reduce urinary urgency and frequency.
 Manual therapies, electrical stimulation, and functional retraining are other nonsurgical approaches.
 You don’t have to go it alone when it comes to your intimate health and relationships.
 Bowel, bladder, sexual health, and pain complaints should be address with your doctor and physical therapist.
 Doing regular Kegels and pelvic floor therapy benefits men too!

-Sports performance, Post-Surgery or Work Injury
+Sports Performance, Post-Surgery, or Work Injury

-Physical therapy is commonly prescribed for post-surgery rehab or a workplace or auto injury.
+Physical therapy is commonly prescribed for post-surgery rehab, a workplace, or auto injury.
 It’s often the first point of entry for patients.
 Physical therapists can help restore movement and function to virtually every part of the body: ankle, arm, back, foot, head, hand, hip, knee, leg, low back, neck, and shoulder.
-A specialized workers’ compensation program focuses on rehab for injured workers to reduce days off and get you back to work.
+A specialized workers’ compensation program focuses on rehab for injured workers to reduce days off and get them back to work.
 Speech and occupational therapy complement PT to improve your speech and memory after an accident or address the challenges of living independently.
 Occupational therapy incorporates your valued occupations and activities of daily living into therapy sessions.
 Maybe your overall health is good, but you want to improve your sports performance.
 Whether you play softball through a rec league, run marathons, or travel every weekend for competitive mountain biking, physical therapists can keep you healthy, pain-free, and address functional imbalances.

 Ivy Rehab offers a variety of specialized treatments for athletic injuries and performance conditioning: ACL Rehab and Return to Sport Program; Athletic Training; Running Analysis Program; and Sports Injury Screenings.